lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 Safety code deployment
 ======================

-The code that runs on the PILZ controller to simulate the behaviour of the TMA Interlock System.
+The code that runs on the PILZ controller to simulate the behavior of the TMA Interlock System.
-The source code and more documentation about configuration can be found in https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/testdualmodbus
+The source code and more documentation about configuration can be found in `testdualmodbus(gitlab) <https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/testdualmodbus>`_

 1. Open the "TestDualModbus" project with PAS4000 version 1.18.0
 2. Activate the "TestDualModbus"